12734hs/holbertonschool-hbnb/part1/Diagrams.md

 This diagram shows the flow of registering a new user:

-1.User sends registration data to API
+- User sends registration data to API
-1.API validates the data via Business Logic Layer 1.Business Logic saves the user in the Database 1.Confirmation is sent back through API to the User
+- API validates the data via Business Logic Layer
+- Business Logic saves the user in the Database
+- Confirmation is sent back through API to the User

 ```mermaid
 sequenceDiagram